 While the animals and birds used to be traded, revised wildlife laws have curbed this activity in recent years.
+In 2017, there won't be any birds at the fair due to a new high court directive.

 Apparently, the Sonepur Fair has ancient origins back to the rule of India's first Emperor Chandragupta Maurya, who used to buy elephants and horses from it for his army.
 The Fair also commemorates the intervention of Lord Vishnu to end a great curse and long fight between elephant and crocodile in Hindu mythology.
 The elephant was saved, after bathing in the river and being attacked by the crocodile, by Lord Vishnu.